MoFunCode/niyyah-match/README.md

 Modern dating apps have a paradox of choice problem - too many options leads to decision paralysis and shallow connections.
 I wanted to build something that encourages intentional decision-making instead of endless browsing.

-This is my first production Spring Boot project.
-I'm a Software Engineering Apprentice at Apple (Radar team) transitioning to full-time SWE roles, and I built this to learn production-quality backend development while solving a real problem I care about.

 ## What's Working

 **The backend is production-ready.** All core features are complete, 73/73 tests passing, ready for frontend integration.